syncfusion-content/uwp-docs/uwp/Scheduler/Appointments.md

             scheduleAppointment.RecurrenceRule = recurrenceProperties.RecurrenceRule;

-            //Adding schedule appointment collection to SfSchedule DataSource schedule.Appointments = scheduleAppointmentCollection
+            //Adding schedule appointment collection to SfSchedule DataSource schedule.Appointments = scheduleAppointmentCollection;

 {% endhighlight %}

 ![UWP SfSchedule displays appointment in each two days](Appointments_images/recurrence.png)

 ## Setting reminders
 Schedule reminds you the appointment in the specified time by setting the EnableReminderTimer property is true.
-The remainder time can be set using the [ReminderTime](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.ScheduleAppointment.html#Syncfusion_UI_Xaml_Schedule_ScheduleAppointment_ReminderTimeProperty) property of `ScheduleAppointment`.
+The reminder time can be set using the [ReminderTime](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.ScheduleAppointment.html#Syncfusion_UI_Xaml_Schedule_ScheduleAppointment_ReminderTimeProperty) property of `ScheduleAppointment`.

 N> Open package.appxmanifest file to the Application UI tab and select “Yes” from the “Toast capable” dropdown list to enable toast notifications in your application manifest.